Chrysler Valiants, Valiant Chargers, Valiant Pacers,

 Essential Links

-The primary source for this page was Hey Charger!, sent by Robert Pascale.
-Much information was added later by Darren Ponton of the City of Perth, Bryan Thalbourne of the Australian government, and many others.
+The primary source for this page was Gary Bridger’s Hey Charger!, sent by Robert Pascale.
+Much information was added later or corrected by Darren Ponton, Bryan Thalbourne, Tom Miller, and many others.

-Some have said the E49 Charger's long-standing record as the fastest Australian production car across the 1/4 mile by the Holden Special Vehicles GTS-R (Commodore, 5.7 Litre, stroked version of Holden's Aussie 5.0 litre), which was clocked at 14.3 seconds (the figures for the E49 usually quoted are 14.4 seconds; a dubious-accuracy 14.1 figure can be beaten by the "Blueprint" GTS-R which can do 14 flat).
+Some have said the E49 Charger's record as the fastest Australian production car across the 1/4 mile was beaten in the 1990s by the Holden GTS-R (Commodore, 5.7 Litre), which was clocked at 14.3 seconds (the figures for the E49 usually quoted are 14.4 seconds; a dubious-accuracy 14.1 figure can be beaten by the “Blueprint” GTS-R which can do 14 flat).

 Gary Bridger, author of Hey Charger!, set us straight: